RAF Moreton-in-Marsh

-RAF Moreton-in-Marsh was a Royal Air Force station near Moreton-in-Marsh, Gloucestershire.
+Royal Air Force Moreton-in-Marsh or more simply RAF Moreton-in-Marsh is a former Royal Air Force station near Moreton-in-Marsh, Gloucestershire.
 It was opened in November 1940 with three concrete and tarmac runways and five aircraft hangars.
 It closed for operational flying in early 1948.
 The base remained in use as a relief runway and for training.
 After a period of care and maintenance, the Station was handed over to the Home Office in 1955.

 The town's environs are quite flat and low-lying although it is situated at the northern extremity of the Cotswold Hills range.
-During World War II, a large area of this flat land to the east of the town was developed as an airfield and became the base of 21 OTU (Operational Training Unit) RAF, flying mainly Vickers Wellington bombers.
+During the Second World War, a large area of this flat land to the east of the town was developed as an airfield and became the base of No. 21 Operational Training Unit RAF (OTU), flying mainly Vickers Wellington bombers.
 It is highly likely that the airfield inspired the title of the radio comedy series Much Binding in the Marsh.
 Two of the programme's stars, Kenneth Horne and Richard Murdoch, had served there as flying instructors.

+Units

+The following units were also here at some point: